Neighbourhood Link Support Services

 By the mid-1990s, the number of younger people coming to Senior Link for help had increased to the point where a new agency was required, and Neighbourhood Link was created.
 Soon Neighbourhood Link was expanding its services from providing a weekly community dinner into a broad range of employment resources and programs, support for newcomers, assistance to the homeless, and youth initiatives.

-As our programs developed, it became clear that our name had to change too, and we officially became Neighbourhood Link Support Services in 2005, although to many in the community we will always be Senior Link.
+As the programs developed, it became clear that the name had to change too, and we officially became Neighbourhood Link Support Services in 2005, although to many in the community we will always be Senior Link.

 Youth initiatives are the fastest-growing aspect of the agency, as we receive funding to expand and diversify our services.
 We are now offering homework help and mentoring, pre-employment development and youth outreach.
 Without services and programs to engage them, youth in our community are at risk of falling into dangerous paths that may lead them to make unproductive choices.